A-09317

 Plain Language

-Any person or business entity operating a companion chatbot in New York must display a clear, conspicuous warning on the hosting website stating that the chatbot can foster dependency and carries a psychological risk.
-The warning must be prominent — not buried in terms of service — and must be provided in every language the chatbot is configured to use.
-This is a mandatory safety risk disclosure obligation that applies to all operators regardless of size.
-The bill does not specify required warning language beyond the substance (dependency risk and psychological risk), leaving operators some discretion in exact phrasing provided both risk categories are addressed.
+Any person or business entity operating a companion chatbot in New York must display a clear and conspicuous warning stating that the chatbot can foster dependency and carries psychological risk.
+The warning must be placed prominently on the hosting website and must be available in every language the chatbot is configured to communicate in.
+This is a standalone disclosure obligation — the bill prescribes the substance of the warning (dependency and psychological risk) rather than leaving operators to assess and disclose their own risk factors.

 Statutory Text